mitre/caldera/docs/How-to-Build-Agents.md

 In your agent code, create a flat JSON dictionary of key/value pairs and ensure the following properties are included as keys.
 Add values which correlate to the host your agent will be running on.
 Note - all of these properties are optional - but you should aim to cover as many as you can.

+> If you don't include a platform and executors then the server will never provide instructions to the agent, as it won't know which ones are valid to send.

 | Key           | Value  | Notes |
 | :------------- |:------------- |:-------------|